MatheussAlvess/Sales-Predict-RandomForest-Kaggle/README.md

  <img src="images/res.png" width="900" height="600">
 </p>

 We can observe in the plots that the residuals do not show patterns of asymmetry or that contradict the assumption of normality.
+In this way, the stochastic term of the model can be assumed.

 ## Business Performance